 Online voting and elections

-Requirements for second-generation e-voting solutions
+Requirements for new e-voting solutions

-Swiss Post offers the cantons a second-generation e-voting system.
+Swiss Post has been providing an e-voting system for the cantons since 2016.
+It has been developing its new system with complete verifiability at its IT site in Neuchâtel since 2020, providing an e-voting system from Switzerland and for Switzerland.
 In its most advanced phase of development, the system meets all the security and testing requirements of the Swiss Federal Chancellery.
 It is based on a verifiable cryptographic protocol.
 This ensures the verification of votes cast both individually (voters) and universally (electoral commission).

 Legal basis of e-voting